eMapR/LTOP_Imaging/README.md

 #### 4 Raster calc SNIC Seed Image to keep only seed pixels (QGIS)

+Now we set a No Data to 0 making most of the image No Data which is usful in the next step

+[add no data seed image]

 	1. Raster calculation (("seed_band">0)*"seed_band") / (("seed_band">0)*1 + ("seed_band"<=0)*0)

 	2. Input: